 When Gaga, waving a rainbow flag, sang the “Star Spangled Banner” at a New York City gay-pride rally in the summer of 2013, she changed the last line of the song to: “Oh, say does that star-spangled flag of pride yet wave, o’er the land of the free, and a home for the gays.”

-Gaga has also been outspoken on issues other than LGBT rights.
+Gaga has not confined her outspokenness to matters of sexuality and gender.
 In 2010, for instance, she forcefully denounced Arizona’s controversial new immigration law, SB 1070, which deputized state police to check with federal authorities on the immigration status of criminal suspects.
 The slogan “Stop SB 1070” was displayed prominently on Gaga’s forearm during her July 31 concert in Arizona, where she told the audience about her recent encounter with a local boy “who is suffering” because “his house was raided because of a parking ticket or something.”
 “They [immigration authorities] took his brother,” Gaga continued, “and now he is in Mexico….
 It’s really [unfair], and it’s really disgusting.
 I think it’s important that people understand that it’s a state of emergency for this place and this state.”
 “I’ll tell you what we have to do about SB 1070,” she thundered.
 “We have to be active.
 We have to protest….
 I will yell and I will scream louder and I will hold you, and we will hold each other, and we will peaceably protest this state.
 Because if it wasn’t for all you immigrants, this country wouldn’t have shit.”

 At the California home of Facebook chief operating officer Cheryl Sandberg in September 2011, Gaga attended a $35,800-per-person political fundraiser for President Barack Obama‘s re-election campaign.
 On January 22, 2013, she performed at the White House Staff Ball celebrating the victorious Obama’s second inauguration.
 And she showed her devotion to Obama yet again in early October 2013, when she issued tweets in support of Obamacare and its long-anticipated rollout, which would ultimately prove to be a model of bureaucratic ineptitude.